Fully nonlinear elliptic equations with gradient terms on compact almost Hermitian manifolds

 \section{Abstract}

-In this paper, we establish second order estimates for a general class of fully nonlinear equations with linear gradient terms on compact almost Hermitian manifolds.
-As an application, we first prove the existence of solutions for the Monge-Amp\`ere equation with linear gradient terms for $(n-1)$-plurisubharmonic functions, originated from Gaudochon conjecture, in the almost Hermitian setting.
-Second, we solve the \MA~ equation and Hessian equations with linear gradient terms.
-Third, we give the $C^{\infty}$ a priori estimates for the deformed Hermitian-Yang-Mills equation with supercritical phase.
-At last, we prove the existence of deformed Hermitian-Yang-Mills equation and complex Hessian quotient equations under supersolutions.
+We establish second order estimates for a general class of fully nonlinear elliptic equations with gradient terms on almost Hermitian manifolds including the deformed Hermitian-Yang-Mills equation and the equation in the proof of Gauduchon conjecture by Sz\'ekelyhidi-Tosatti-Weinkove.
+As applications, we also consider the existence of \MA~ equation and Hessian equations.